HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 ---------------------------------------------------------------------------

 5c.
-Make a movie using feature detection results and/or track overlays with "Track Movies"
+Make a movie using comet detection results and/or track overlays with "Track Movies"

-The "Display Detected Features" radio buttons and the "Display Tracks" check box control how the detected features and tracks and are displayed on the movie.
+The "Detected Comet Display Options" radio buttons and the "Display Tracks" check box control how the detected comets and tracks and are displayed on the movie.

-    * Track features only, all frames: displays only the features used in the tracks, color-coded by frame, such that features in a track appear shortly before and after a track.
+    * All comets, current frame only: displays ALL the detected comets from a given frame in that frame only.

-    * All features, all frames: displays ALL the detected features (ie including those that did not get incorporated into a track), color-coded by frame.
+    * All comets, all frames: displays ALL the detected comets (ie including those that did not get incorporated into a track), color-coded by frame.
     These are displayed throughout the frame range.
 This option is useful for checking whether a tracking mistake might be due to a missed detection or to wrong linking, for example.

-    * All features, current frame only: displays ALL the detected features from a given frame in that frame only.
+    * Comets in tracks only, all frames: displays only the comets used in the tracks, color-coded by frame, such that comets in a track appear shortly before and after a track.

-    * Don't show any features: use this option if you want to make a movie of the raw data or if you only want to show the track without the features.
+    * None: use this option if you want to make a movie of the raw data or if you only want to show the track without the detected comets.

 The "Individual Track Numbers" text box can be used to make movies of individual tracks.
 The track numbers correspond to those found in the first